Last updated April 2026.

 Create Sentiment-Shaping Content

-Content you create influences how AI describes.
-McKinsey research shows AI can boost marketing productivity by 5-15% you.
+Content you create influences how AI describes you.
+McKinsey research shows generative AI can lift marketing productivity by 5-15%, which means your published content increasingly shapes what models say about your brand.

 Publish customer success stories